-Within 4 weeks of the combustion equipment being commissioned, the operator must notify the local flue gas inspector accordingly [check local regulations].
-Record all actual values in a commissioning/service report.
-These must be confirmed by the expert and the system user.
+Record all actual values in a test report.
+These must be confirmed by the installer, the relevant expert and the system operator.

 We would recommend that you operate the boiler constantly at the required operating pressure.
 The operation of the boiler at pressure will still be beneficial, even if no heat demand occurs for a longer period of time.
-In systems comprising several boilers, of which one is constantly used as standby boiler, only change the operation over in longer intervals, e.g. during the annual inspection of the total system.
+In systems comprising several boilers, of which one is constantly used as standby boiler, only change the operation over after longer intervals, e.g. during the annual inspection of the total system.